Return to the Newsroom

 Slovak

-In this edition of our News Flash, we present a case recently decided by the European Court of Justice (ECJ), which concerns the application of the right to deduct VAT from services that were the subject of a non-monetary contribution by a partner to subsidiaries.
+In this edition of our News Flash, we present a case recently decided by the European Court of Justice (ECJ), which concerns the application of the right to input VAT deduction of a holding company from services that were the subject of a non-monetary contribution by a partner to subsidiaries.

 Download article as PDF